gkalpak/ng-cla-check/README.md

 ## Description

-A simple utility to check if an AngularJS PR has the `cla: yes` label.
+A utility for checking if an (AngularJS-related) GitHub PR has a signed CLA (based on its labels).

 ## Usage